adrelanos/aeternity-wiki/Glossary.md

 ### Ethereum

 Ethereum is an open-source, public, blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
 Ethereum also provides a cryptocurrency token called "ether", which can be transferred between accounts and used to compensate participant nodes for computations performed.

+### Erlang/OTP

+Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
+Some of its uses are in telecoms, banking, e-commerce, computer telephony and instant messaging.
+Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance. <sup>[erlang.org](https://www.erlang.org/)</sup>

 ***